 Integrative Arts major

 "The Integrative Arts major has everything I was looking for.
 I chose theatre as my primary focus, but also am studying voice and dance.
 I’ve acted, directed, and been involved with Ivyside Dance Ensemble.
 You really can tailor the program to suit your interests and goals."

-The Integrative Arts degree at Penn State Altoona allows you to pursue your interest in the arts in a way that is unique to you.
-We have created specific tracks of study for those interested in Theatre, Music and Dance performance and production, and we encourage nontraditional artists to create unique tracks, combining from a wider array of courses.
-Each student, with the assistance of an advisor, will create a proposal that will describe his/her goals within the integrative arts major.
-A plan of course work will be determined to help meet these goals, be it graduate school or specific careers.
+With an Integrative Arts major, you can make your passion your future.
+This program allows you to pursue your interest in the arts in a way that is unique to you, through specific tracks of study in Creative Writing, Dance, Music Production, Theatre, and Vocal Performance, as well as the opportunity for nontraditional artists to create unique tracks.
+With the assistance of an advisor, you will create a proposal and plan of course work that help you meet your goals, be it graduate school or specific career aspirations.

-The Theatre track will offer many courses to study performance technique and many performance opportunities.
-This track also opens up the entire backstage and production elements to the student: lighting, sound, set and costume design, and construction are areas of study as well as stage management.
+The Theatre Performance track offers courses in performance technique and performance opportunities.
+This track opens up the entire backstage and production elements to the student, including lighting, sound, set and costume design and construction, and stage management.

 The Vocal Performance track highlights a number of genres of music.
 Theory and vocal instruction will provide the basis for the many performance opportunities available.

 Opportunities abound for involvement.
 There are a minimum of two productions every year in dance, theatre, and vocal performance.
 In addition, you can get involved in dance, vocal, and musical ensembles, a literary magazine, and a student newspaper.